 8. Wear light-weight hiking shoes.
 Heavy boots make walking much harder and less enjoyable.
 Sturdy sneakers are also ok.

 How long should you plan to stay on Mount Olympus?

-If you want to climb Mount Olympus, plan for a minimum of 3 nights in this beautiful part of Greece.
+If you want to climb Mount Olympus, plan for a minimum of 3 nights in this beautiful part of northern Greece.
 You may only want to be on the mountain for 1 night, but you might find that 2 nights is required.
-Some hikers choose to stay even longer.
+Some hikers choose to stay even longer by choice.

 2 Nights on Mount Olympus